Why Force Free?

 Reward-based learning offers the most advantages and least harm to the learner’s welfare.
 Research supports the efficacy of reward-based training in addressing unwanted and challenging behaviors.

-There is no evidence that aversive training is necessary for dog training or behavior modification.
+There is no evidence that aversive training of any kind is necessary for dog training or behavior modification.

-Studies have shown correlation between the use of aversive training and long-term behavior challenges like:
+Additionally, studies have shown strong correlation between the use of aversive training and long-term behavior challenges like:

 anxiety related behaviors like avoidance and excitability.

-Teaching with punishment also inhibits relationships and makes it more difficult to identify pain in dogs.
-The risks far outweigh the benefits when we can achieve better results with positive reinforcement and welfare based training!
+Teaching with punishment inhibits relationships and makes it more difficult to identify pain in dogs.
+The risks associated with punishment far outweigh the benefits when we can achieve better results with positive reinforcement and welfare based training.